On this Holy Wednesday:

 Let us pray to the Lord,

 O Lord who, in Your mercies and bounties, heals the disorders of our souls and bodies, do, the same Master, sanctify this Oil, that it may be effectual for those who shall be anointed therewith, unto healing, and unto relief from every passion, every malady of the flesh and of the spirit, and every ill; and that therein may be glorified Your most Holy Name, of the Father, and of the Son, and of the Holy Spirit, now and ever, and to the ages of ages.
 Amen.

-Today we approach the grace of God in His Church as the Church offers us the continuation of the healing ministry of our Lord Jesus.
-In the Holy Unction service we come for healing, but not just physical healing, but complete healing of soul and body.
+On this day we approach the grace of God in His Church as the Church offers us the continuation of the healing ministry of our Lord Jesus.
+In the Holy Unction service, we come for healing, not just physical healing, but complete healing of soul and body.
 This holy oil sacramentally brings us close to Him Who is our healing, but not just healing our physical needs.
-This healing is meant to “solve” the only poverty that is eternal, and that is a poverty of soul!
+This healing is meant to “solve” the only poverty that is eternal, and that is the poverty of the soul!

 Look at our Gospel Lesson today in Matthew 26:6-16: